JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

 Similar to `onClick`, you can chain together many `onDrag` modifiers.

 You can also check the state of keyboard modifiers via `LocalWindowInfo.current.keyboardModifier` for cases when keys can alter the behavior of the drag.
-For example, when you move an item with a simple drag, and copy/paste an item with a drag and `Ctrl` pressed.
+For example, to move an item with a simple drag and copy/paste an item with a drag while <shortcut>Ctrl</shortcut> is pressed.

 The following code sample demonstrates how to handle drag events triggered by left and right mouse buttons, and with the keyboard involved: